History Degree | Undergraduate

 Effective as of the academic year 1983-84, and mandatory for graduation, all history majors are required to pass the Senior Comprehensive Examination administered by the Department of History.
-The examination is given in November and April of each academic year.
+The examination is given in November of each academic year.
 It is a three-hour essay examination consisting of two parts.
 Part I examines the student's understanding of historiography; and Part II examines broad topics reflecting the core curriculum.
 Students will be duly notified of the time and place of the examination.
 The required course, The Senior Colloquium, will help to guide and aid students in their preparation for the Senior Comprehensive Examination.
 Further information relative to the examination may be obtained from the Director of the Undergraduate Program, the Department of History.

 The Department of History offers a Pre-Law concentration.
 Students who want to follow legal careers and apply for the Law School after finishing the history major or minor are encouraged to choose this concentration.
 In this concentration, students have to choose FIVE courses (equivalent of 15 credits) among the following courses: